OPCFoundation/UA-.NETStandard/README.md

 * Save the file, rebuild the solution and start it.
 This will start a local instance of the application.

-* You will get a message, that a certificate is missing.
+* You will get a message that a certificate is missing.
 Keep this message on the screen while you generate your certificates.

-* Get from [OPC Misc Tool](https://github.com/OPCFoundation/Misc-Tools.git) the Certificate generator tool. (build the solution and get the Opc.Ua.CerticateGenerator.exe)
+* Get the certificate generator tool from [OPC Misc Tool](https://github.com/OPCFoundation/Misc-Tools.git) . (build the solution and get the Opc.Ua.CerticateGenerator.exe)

 * Open a command prompt